vbrick/rev-sdk-js/README.md

 # Rev JavaScript SDK

-This is Vbrick's JavaScript SDK library that enables you to embed Vbrick Rev webcasts and videos on your website, portal, or any web-based application using JavaScript code.
+This is Vbrick's JavaScript SDK library that enables you to embed Vbrick Rev webcasts and videos (also known as Video on Demand or VOD) on your website, portal, or any web-based application using JavaScript code.
 The SDK currently supports interaction with the webcast and video player.
 We will support full webcast and video features including slides, chats, Q&A, polls, and other video functionality, etc via this SDK in the future.

 ##### Documentation
 - [API Reference](/docs/README.md)